 The collections are at present housed in the Firestone Library.
 The Near East reading room is also located in Firestone.

 There are, at the present time, nine staff members who work on Near Eastern material.
-Rachel Simon is Interim Near East Studies Librarian.
+Deborah Schlein is the Near East Studies Librarian.

 Financial support.
 University fellowship support is normally given for five years to students who make satisfactory progress, thus sparing them the need to teach to make ends meet during this period.
 By the same token, students are expected to complete their dissertations within five years of admission; those who do not can continue their degree candidacy, but are not normally eligible for further stipends through the University.